kentcdodds/dom-testing-library-with-anything/README.md

 <h1 align="center">
-  Testing ANYTHING with DOM Testing Library
+  <a href="https://testingjavascript.com/courses/use-dom-testing-library-to-test-any-js-framework">Use DOM Testing Library to test any JS framework</a>
 </h1>

 <div align="center">